110 Morrill Hall

 Intro to Historical Thought and Methods: How to be an Historian

-Social Reform Movements in the US: Self-Improvement and Society
+Social Reform Movements in the US: Improving Self and Society

 Intro to US Women and Gender: Busy, Brilliant and Bossy: Discovering Histories of American Women’s Community Activism